top of page

 Clabe Slone Founder & CEO

 Clabe Slone works to improve models designed for schools to support students in many areas of education.
-He has successfully managed federal and state-level programs and assisted with other federal programs with webinars as a mentor and providing management expertise.
+He has successfully managed federal and state-level programs and assisted with other federal programs through webinars as a mentor and by providing management expertise.
 Federal grants he has successfully managed include the Innovative Approaches to Literacy, American History and Civics - National Activities, and the American History and Civics – Academies.
 In 2014, Mr. Slone was the Project Director of a Youth Career Connect Grant Program funded by the U.S. Department of Labor for five (5) years.
 Over 1,500 students from 10 high schools benefited from the ideas, practices, and activities put in place by his staff that promoted a growth mindset in career readiness for students.
-Evaluations of the methods were implemented by the Southern Regional Educational Board, placing the program with high reviews and the U.S. Department of Labor.
+Evaluations of the methods were implemented by the Southern Regional Educational Board, which placed the program with high reviews, and the U.S. Department of Labor.

 His educational background includes an M.A. in Supervisor of Instruction, an M.A. in Principalship K-12, a B.A. in Mathematics and History Education, and a Certification in Assistive Technology Applications.
 For the past 22 years, Clabe Slone has worked closely with teachers, administrators, university partners, and workforce agencies at different levels of education and from various backgrounds to support the idea of well-rounded students.
 Establishing a growth mindset in education for students is a desire that Mr. Slone has outlined in all areas of education, from literacy to college and career readiness.